Home > Knowledge Center

 False spider mite identification

-The false spider mite is similar in color to the common greenhouse mite , namely, yellow to orange-red.
-The difference is that the false spider mite has a dark spotted pattern on its body, while a common spider mite only has two spots on its body.
-Both types of mites are 0.3 mm in size, making it difficult to see them with the naked eye.
+The false spider mite is similar in color to the common greenhouse spider mite, yellow to orange-red.
+The difference is that the false spider mite has a dark spotted pattern on its body, while the common spider mite has only two spots on its body.
+Both types of mites are 0.3 mm in size, making them difficult to see with the naked eye.

-The eggs of the false spider mite are bright red in color.
-Eggs are often laid around the veins of a leaf or at the bottom of the leaf where they are attached to the stem.
-Then the larvae emerge.
-These are orange-red in color and are 0.14 mm long.
+The eggs of the false spider mite are bright red.
+Eggs are often laid around the veins of a leaf or on the underside of the leaf where they are attached to the stem.
+The larvae then emerge.
+They are orange-red in color and 0.14 mm long.
 Adult mites have 8 legs and move slowly.
+This pest is polyphagous, which means that it appears and feeds on several valuable plants.
+The false spider mite is most commonly found on Phaleanopsis, Geranium and Hybrids.
+Unlike the greenhouse mite, the false spider mite does not make webs in the plant.

 False spider mite